Jim Marshall's 1967

 Jim Marshall’s 1967 is part of a citywide celebration of the 50th anniversary of the Summer of Love.
 The exhibition features a trove of photographs taken by Marshall that capture the vitality of the neighborhood and the multiple scenes and movements that called the Haight and San Francisco their home.

-Jim Marshall's portraits also grace the windows of the SFUSD building across the street from the SF Jazz Center on Franklin Street.
+Jim Marshall's portraits also grace the windows of the San Francisco Unified School District building across the street from the SF Jazz Center on Franklin Street.
 The installation features photos of legendary jazz musicians including Dizzy Gillespie, Miles Davis, John Coltrane, Count Basie, Anita O'Day, Charles Mingus, Vi Redd, and Nina Simone, among many others.
-The installation will be on view through May 2017. https://www.sfjazz.org/jimmarshall
+The installation will be on view through May 2017.

-The award winning book, The Haight: Love, Rock And Revolution, by Joel Selvin with photography by Jim Marshall is another fantastic resource on the counter culture movement in the San Francisco Bay Area in the 1960s. https://www.amazon.com/Haight-Love-Rock-Revolution/dp/1608873633
+Check out The Haight: Love, Rock And Revolution, Joel Selvin and Jim Marshall's award-winning book on the counter culture movement in the San Francisco Bay Area in the 1960's.

 Jim Marshall’s 1967 was made possible through a partnership with the estate of Jim Marshall/Jim Marshall Photography, LLC.